Code Review Reasoning Agent Background

 Launch Criteria (HHH by Phase)

-Gate rule: Honest failures (fabricated issues, hallucinated explanations) block progression to the next phase immediately.
-Helpful failures trigger investigation but allow continued operation with enhanced monitoring.
+Gate rule: Any Honest failure (fabricated explanation, hallucinated issue) blocks progression immediately.
+Helpful/Harmless failures trigger investigation with enhanced monitoring.

 Launch Checklist (Phase 3)